rootiest/obsidian-ai-image-ocr/README.md

 - API key: The OpenAI API key to use for authentication with the service
   This cannot be a "project" key (`sk-proj`).
 A user or service account key is required.

-## Planned Features

-- Detect pasted images and extract text automatically (with toggle in settings)
-- Extract text from images in vault or image embeds
-- Behavior options:
-  - Copy text to clipboard instead of inserting in note
-  - Create new note from extracted text
-  - etc
-- Notification options:
-  - Silent mode
-  - Verbose mode
-- Better handling of invalid API keys or other errors (out of credits, etc)
-- Support other AI models/providers

 ## License